Where do vervet monkeys live?

-Leaves and young shoots are most important in the vervet diet, but bark, flowers, fruit, bulbs, roots, and grass seeds are also consumed.
+Leaves and young shoots are most important in their diet, but bark, flowers, fruit, bulbs, roots, and grass seeds are also consumed.
 Their mainly vegetarian diet is supplemented with insects, grubs, eggs, baby birds, and sometimes rodents and hares.
 Vervets rarely drink water.

-Vervet society is built on complex but stable social groups (called troops) of 10 to 50 individuals — mainly adult females and their immature offspring.
+The small monkey’s society is built on complex but stable social groups (called troops) of ten to 50 individuals — mainly adult females and their offspring.
 There is a strict social hierarchy among troop members.
 Males transfer troops at least once in their lifetime, beginning at puberty.
-This is a dangerous process, not only because of the predators they may encounter in transit, but also because troops dislike immigrants.
+This is a dangerous process, not only because of the predators they may encounter in transit but also because troops dislike immigrants.

-The newborn has black hair and a pink face, and it takes three or four months before it acquires adult coloration.
-The infant spends the first week of life clinging to its mother's stomach.
-After about the third week, it begins to move about by itself and attempts to play with other young monkeys.
+Newborns have black hair and a pink face, and it takes three or four months before they acquire adult coloration.
+Infants spend the first week of life clinging to their mother's stomach.
+After about the third week, they begin to move about by themselves and attempt to play with other young monkeys.
 Infants are of great interest to the other monkeys in the troop; subadult females do everything possible to be allowed to groom or hold a new infant.
 Researchers report that usually a female's close family members will have the most unrestricted access to the babies.
-As the infants grow, they play not only with monkeys, but also with other young animals.
+As the infants grow, they play not only with monkeys but also with other young animals.